jordan-wei-taylor/genolearn/doc/usage/overview.md

 See :ref:`Preprocessing <Preprocessing>` for more details.

-DataLoader
+Data Loader
 ==========

-A DataLoader class can be found in ``genolearn.dataloader``.
+A ``DataLoader`` class can be found in ``genolearn.dataloader``.
 This expects a path to the previous step's preprocessed directory.
 The DataLoader class supports returning a dense or sparse matrix for the observations.
 Later Machine Learning models supports both sparse and dense matrices.

-See :ref:`DataLoader <DataLoader>` for more details.
+See :ref:`Data Loader <DataLoader>` for more details.

 Feature Selection
 =================